-In carrying out its governance oversight, the Board emphasised the importance of embracing the integrity and ethical values across the organisation.
-The same applies to the Company's financial and non-financial reporting to ensure reliability, timeliness, transparency and compliance with the relevant standards.
-With reference to the adoption and implementation of AAGB's Anti-Bribery and Anti-Corruption Policy ("ABAC Policy"), which was put in place since 1 June 2020, and the management had conducted a gap analysis to ensure that this ABAC Policy is applied in the all dealings that could give rise to bribery and/or corruption.
+In carrying out its governance oversight, the Board emphasised the importance of embracing integrity and ethical values across the organisation.
+The same applies to the Company's financial and nonfinancial reporting to ensure reliability, timeliness, transparency and compliance with the relevant standards.
+With reference to the adoption and implementation of Capital A's Anti-Bribery and Anti-Corruption Policy ("ABAC Policy"), which was put in place since 1 June 2020, and the management had conducted a gap analysis to ensure that this ABAC Policy is applied in all dealings that could give rise to bribery and/or corruption.
+In this regard, various departments within the organisation are assessed for risks related to corruption.
+Risk control, due diligence and anti-bribery and anti-corruption controls are carried out on these departments to reduce, mitigate and prevent potential risks.